Build-Week-PTCT-DevDesk-Queue/BE/README.md

  ```

 # Tickets
-Ticket objects will look like the folllowing:
+Ticket objects will look like the following:

 ```
 {